 All library patrons must follow library and college policies.

 Circulating materials include books, videos, DVDs, music CDs, oversized items, software, and most government documents.
 Materials that do not circulate include reference, periodicals, course reserves, LP recordings, Special Collections and Archive materials.
 Despite eligibility, some collections may not be available to check out to all patron groups.

 Checking Materials Out

-All patrons must present their Monmouth College barcode when checking items out.
-Patrons should bring their ID with their barcode and the materials they want to check out to the Circulation Desk, located on the main floor of Hewes Library.
+All patrons must present their Monmouth College ID (or Monmouth College barcode) at the Circulation desk, located on the main floor of Hewes Library, when checking items out.
 At this time the materials will be checked out on the patron’s account and stamped with the due date.
 Despite eligibility, some collections may not be available to check out to all patron groups.

 Loan Period for Community patrons